Hardening NixOS

 support, but as of now, they are considered experimental and not a standard part

 of a typical NixOS configuration.
+For an immutable distro that implements

 It's crucial to document every change you make.
 By creating smaller, feature-complete commits, each with a descriptive message, you're building a clear history.
 This approach makes it far simpler to revert a breaking change and quickly identify what went wrong.
 Over time, this discipline allows you to create security-focused checklists and ensure all angles are covered, building a more robust and secure system.